2022 United States House of Representatives elections in Minnesota: District 5

 The 5th district encompasses eastern Hennepin County, including all of Minneapolis and the cities of St. Louis Park, Richfield, Crystal, Robbinsdale, Golden Valley, New Hope, and Fridley.
-The incumbent is Democrat Ilhan Omar, who was reelected with 64.3% of the vote in 2020.
+The incumbent was Democrat Ilhan Omar, who was reelected with 64.3% of the vote in 2020.

 The 5th district had the fewest number of total votes in the general election out of all of Minnesota's congressional districts.
 Conversely, it featured the greatest number of total votes cast in the district's competitive primary election compared to other districts in the state.